pouriap/TinyRF/README.md

 **Transmitter MCU support:** ATtiny13 or any other AVR microcontroller you can program with Arduino IDE.

 **Receiver MCU support:** Arduino is recommended.
 But any other AVR microcontroller that runs at 16MHz cpu speed or higher and has at least one external interrupt pin with sufficient Flash memory (>4KB) should work.
+ESP is also supported.

 **Arduino IDE support:** Arduino IDE 1.6.0 and higher.